Quantum Computing

 Note that during the Bell-state measurement particle 1 loses its identity because it becomes entangled with particle 2.
 Therefore the state |f1 is destroyed on Alice's side during teleportation.

-particle 3 can happen instantly over arbitrary distances, hence the name teleportation.
+The transfer of quantum information from particle 1 to particle 3 can happen instantly over arbitrary distances, hence the name teleportation.
 Experimentally, quantum entanglement has been shown to survive over distances of the order of 10 km.
 In the teleportation scheme it is not necessary for Alice to know where Bob is.
-Furthermore, the initial state of particle 1 can be completely unknown not only to Bob but to anyone.
-It could even be quantum mechanically completely undefined at the time the Bell-state measurement takes place.
-This is the case when particle 1 itself is a member of an entangled pair and therefore has no well-defined properties on its own.
-This ultimately leads to entanglement swapping (See lower portion of Figure 05).

 Type Qubit Initialization Interaction Data Transmission Detection Coherence